esitarski/pyllrp/README.txt

 pyllrp is also 100% pedantic regarding LLRP Messages and Parameters.
 For example, pyllrp is strict about bool and ints: passing 1/0 for True/False doesn't work.
+The names of all fields must be specified, with the exception of Parameters which have only one field.
+In this case, the single parameter is taken to be the value.

-How pyllrp Works:
+How it works:

 ParseDef.py reads the XML spec files and generates the llrpdef.py file.
-During this process, it translates the LLRP field specs into bitstream representation and transforms the representation from XML to Python structures.
+During this process, it translates the LLRP data types into bitstream representation and processes the XML into Python-friendly structures.
 ParseDef must be run every time the XML files change.

-At run time, pyllrp.py imports llrpdef and "decorates" the Messages, Parameters and Enums as classes adding binary pack/unpack, validation and other human-readable formating functions.
+At run time, pyllrp.py imports llrpdef and "decorates" the Messages, Parameters and Enums as classes adding binary pack/unpack, validation and human-readable formating functions.
+This effort is minimal due to the llrpdef.py pre-processing.